Isan: Education

 Education is well-provided for by the government in terms of numbers of establishments and is supplemented in the larger cities by the private sector (mostly Catholic and international schools).
 Following the national pattern of education in Thailand, there are primary (elementary) schools in all larger villages and (tambon) capitals, with secondary (high) schools to grade 12 (approximately age 18) in the district (amphoe) towns.

 Many other secondary schools provide education only to grade 9, while some combined schools provide education from grade 1 through grade 9.
 Rural schools are generally less well equipped than the schools in the large towns and cities and the standard of instruction, particularly for the English language, is much lower.
 Many children of poorer families leave school after grade 6 (age 12) to work on the farms.
 A number move to areas of dense or tourist populations to work in the service industry.

 Many primary schools operate their own websites and almost all schoolchildren in Isan, at least from junior high school age, are now (2008) largely computer literate in basic programs.

 In 2001, there were 43 government vocational and polytechnic colleges throughout the region, several specialised training colleges in the private sector, and large colleges of agriculture and nursing in Udon Thani Province.

 Universities are found in the major cities of Khon Kaen (one of the country's largest), Nakhon Ratchasima, Ubon Ratchathani, and the smaller provincial capital of Maha Sarakham.
 Some Bangkok-based universities have small campuses in Isan, and Khon Kaen University maintains a large installation on the outskirts of Nong Khai.
 Most provinces have a government-run Rajabhat University, formerly known as Rajabhat Institutes, which originated as teacher training colleges.

 Culture

-Isan's culture is predominantly Lao, and has much in common with that of the neighbouring country of Laos.
+Isan's culture is predominantly Lao, and has much in common with that of neighboring Laos.
 This affinity is shown in the region's cuisine, dress, temple architecture, festivals, and arts.